Caetanods/ratematrix/README.md

 ## Tutorials

 Please check the package vignettes for tutorials on how to use the package.
-The pdf files can be found on the directory `inst/doc/` of this repository.
+Vignettes can be found on the RCran page for the package "https://cran.r-project.org/web/packages/ratematrix/index.html".
+The pdf files can also be accessed on the directory `inst/doc/` of this repository.

 An introduction to the package usage is here: <https://github.com/Caetanods/ratematrix/raw/master/inst/doc/Intro_on_the_package.pdf>